exo-codefest/2015-team-G/README.md

 - Graphics design: provide more responsive and attractive design to increase user experience
 - Notification: enable sending notifications to members when the administrator makes a call for voting
 - Import/export ideas tree: quickly import and export the ideas tree under a specific data format
+- Real-time review: allow members to comment on each idea and the administrator can accept or ignore them